Skip to main content

 This notice must explain what medical information will be collected, who will receive it, how it will be used, and how it will be kept confidential.
 This transparency allows you to make an educated decision.

-Similarly, under HIPAA, while your general participation in the may allow the wellness vendor to manage your data, any disclosure of PHI directly to the employer for purposes outside of plan administration would require your specific, written authorization.
+Similarly, under HIPAA, while your general participation in the health plan may allow the wellness vendor to manage your data, any disclosure of PHI directly to the employer for purposes outside of plan administration would require your specific, written authorization.
 You retain control over who sees your detailed health information.
 Understanding these notice and authorization requirements empowers you to insist on clarity and to protect the sensitive data that underpins your personal health strategy.

 Academic